Changing your GC password for Mac

 Office Macs and Student Macs

-Most GC employees with office Macs (and students with their own Macs) log on to their computer using a local username and password.
+Most GC employees with laptop Macs (and students with their own Macs) log on to their computer using a local username and password.
 Changing your GC password will not automatically change the local password on your Mac.
 To update your local password to match your GC password, launch System Preferences and click on the Accounts icon.
 This is where you change your local password.
 Provide your old password in order to authenticate and make changes to this panel.

 Mac OS X Mail